gdotgordon/laff/README.md

 When the user invocation reaches the `Joke()` method, the implementation tries to use any available joke in the channel (if `select` says the channel can be read), and if that succeeds, it returns that joke to the caller.
 If the is no joke available in the channel, the code first sees if perhaps a name is available in the name channel and starts with that.
 If not, it invokes the name HTTP API.
 In either case it then invokes the joke HTTP API to get the final text to be returned to the user.

-### Scalability
+### Scalability and Production-Readiness
 The caches above are a big part of scalability.
 Also I've inserted a configurable rate limiter (the "tollbooth" package) into the middleware layer.
 Concurrency works due to each HTTP request being handled in a separate goroutine, along with the inherent thread-safety of channels.
+The docker-related files are also part of being production ready, because the service ultimately needs to be deployed somewhere other than my Mac.
 I put some deep thought into this architecture and I think it is a good one, but despite that ... the rate limiter on the name service is unreasonably harsh.

 ### Name Server Rate Limiter Causes Big Headaches
-As I said earlier, I have tested this extensively looking for bugs or design flaws, and the reality is that the name service at http://uinames.com/api/ does rate limiting by IP address in such a way that I am rate-limited out (HTTP 429) after around a dozen calls in 30-45 seconds.
+As I said earlier, I have tested this extensively looking for bugs or design flaws, and the reality is that the name service at http://uinames.com/api/ does rate limiting by IP address in the manner I described.
 There are all kinds of special sleep and timeout code in the name cache implementation to avoid the dreaded 429, and it is fine until you try and heavy-duty concurrent requests.
 I have the rate limiter set at 10 calls/sec, but even that's way above what the name service allows.
 I even tried tweaking the Go HTTP client to alter the number of cached hosts to no avail.
-I hope you will evaluate the code for it's merits despite this issue.
+So as stated, I hope you will evaluate the code for it's merits despite this issue.

 ## External packages used